williamdlees/receptor_utils/README.md

 for further details.

 Changes in version 0.0.54:
+- annotate_j: accommodate (with warning) the non-standard motif [WF]A.G seen in TRGJP1, TRGJP2

+Changes in version 0.0.54:
 - Fix name of ungapped file in download_germline_set
 - Improve naming of novel D alleles